MLHale/CYBER-4580-lending-library-docs/README.md

 * remove individual itemtype-quantities from their cart
 * empty their cart
 * place an order if sufficient items exist

+### Findings
+The following features would be useful for future work:
+* Allow new users to register
+* Allow admin or lenders to add multiple new items to the database with an automated sequential barcode assignment
+* View and update orders
+* Migrate orders to history model once completed

 ### Requirements
 |  Resource  |  Dr. Hale Needed?  |  Investigating Team Member  |  Description  |